 Connected service paths

-This work often intersects with Demand Generation, ABM and ABX Programs, and Demand Generation Events when buyers need one commercial narrative across campaigns, meetings, and field activity.
+This work often intersects with Demand Generation Systems, ABM and ABX Programs, and Revenue Events when buyers need one commercial narrative across campaigns, meetings, and field activity.

 |---|---|